PowerLoom/deploy/README.md

 ## Requirements

 1. Latest version of `docker` (`>= 20.10.21`) and `docker-compose` (`>= v2.13.0`)
+2. Python 3.8 or higher
-2. At least 4 core CPU, 8GB RAM and 50GB SSD - make sure to choose the correct spec when deploying to Github Codespaces.
+3. At least 4 core CPU, 8GB RAM and 50GB SSD - make sure to choose the correct spec when deploying to Github Codespaces.
-3. IPFS node
+4. IPFS node
     - While we have __included__ a node in our autobuild docker setup, IPFS daemon can hog __*a lot*__ of resources - it is not recommended to run this on a personal computer unless you have a strong internet connection and dedicated CPU+RAM.
     - 3rd party IPFS services that provide default IFPS interface like Infura are now supported.
-4. RPC URL for `Ethereum mainnet` or the chain you're working on.
+5. RPC URL for `Ethereum mainnet` or the chain you're working on.
 We recommend running a full node to save costs and to stick to ethos of decentralization! :)
 > While the current testnet setup defaults to a "lite mode" and works with free RPCs, it's highly recommended to signup with one of these providers to at least track usage even if you aren't on a paid plan: [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5), [Infura](https://infura.io), [Quicknode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3491854-f4a458), etc. Please reach out to us if none of the options are viable.